Manifest

 output

-of the output file will be derived by slugifying the id
+of the output file will be derived by slugifying the id.
+This

 property allows us to use certain Naming